 When you think of the word “bodyboard,” you might be surprised to hear others call it a “boogie board.”
 Bodyboards and boogie boards are actually the same thing.
 Technically the boogie board came on the scene first.
 The name “boogie board” is actually a specific brand of bodyboard, which is why the terms are used interchangeably.

-Body boarding can be considered an alternative to surfboarding if someone wants to try a little less aggressive way to handle the waves.
-You only need to lie down on the board and paddle at first.
+Bodyboarding can be considered an alternative to surfboarding if someone wants to try a little less aggressive way to handle the waves.
+You only need to lie down on the board and paddle at first. if you want, you could boogie on this board a bit easier than learning to balance yourself on the waves with a traditional surfboard.
 Riders can take a drop knee position, if they are feeling ambitious.
 You are basically combining body boarding, surfing, and knee boarding at the same time.
 It’s a bit more advanced but certainly adds a little excitement to the ride.

-The boards are also shorter than surfboards and come with extra parts that would help improve the performance and comfort.
+The boards used for boogie boarding are a bit shorter than surfboards and come with extra parts that would help improve the performance and comfort.
 They are a bit cheaper than a surfboard with the most expensive bodyboard costing around $100.
 Often made of various types of plastic, they are lightweight to ensure good mobility on the waves.
 Some boards even come with a foam core to add more buoyancy to the board.
+Boogie boarders typically lie down on the board while wave riders on a surf board are likely to stand up on their boards.

 Here are the usual parts of a bodyboard:

-This part is the top part of the board where the user lies down when riding the board.
+This part is the top part of the bodyboard where the user lies down while bodyboarding.

-This is the front part of the board which can be used to control the directions of the board.
+This is the front part of the bodyboard which can be used to control the directions of the board.

 This can either be made from carbon or graphite and they are located within the board to retain its shape and provide spring to the board.